-The aggrieved person must first discuss their grievance with their immediate supervisor with the objective of resolving the matter informally.
+The aggrieved person must first discuss their grievance with their immediate supervisor to resolve the matter informally.
 It is acknowledged that the teacher is the student's immediate supervisor.
-The aggrieved person and the supervisor shall confer on the grievance with a view toward arriving at a mutually satisfactory resolution of the complaint.
-If, as a result of the discussion between the complainant and the supervisor the matter is not resolved to the satisfaction of the complainant, then the aggrieved shall set forth the grievance in writing to the administrator of Student Services to include:
+The aggrieved person and the supervisor shall confer on the grievance to arrive at a mutually satisfactory resolution of the complaint.
+If, as a result of the discussion between the complainant and the supervisor the matter is not resolved to the satisfaction of the complainant, then the aggrieved shall set forth the grievance in writing to the administrator of Student Services including:

-- The nature of the grievance within five (5) days - The result of previous discussion - Dissatisfaction with decisions previously rendered
+- The nature of the grievance within five (5) days - The result of the previous discussion - Dissatisfaction with decisions previously rendered